practicalglitch/appo3/README.md

 AppO3 is fully open source and privacy-respecting.
 No data is collected, we never ask for a login or signup, and never will.

-AppO3 is currently in beta and is not entirely stable.
+AppO3 is currently in pre-alpha and is not entirely stable.
 Please report any bugs, and use it at your own risk.
 You have been warned.

+You can either wait until it is out or build it yourself from source.

 (AppO3 is in no way affiliated with the developers of AO3.
 AppO3 is a standalone project.)